 In 1968 Locke published his first article, “Toward a Theory of Task Motivation and Incentives.”
-In it, he established the positive relationship between clearly identified goals and performance.
+In it, he established a positive relationship between clearly identified goals and performance.
 SMART scholars have since borrowed substantially from his work.

-The Following Is the Breakdown of S.M.A.R.T:
+The Following is the Breakdown of S.M.A.R.T:

 A keen examination of organisational goals reveals the possibility of breaking them further into separate and more specific goals.
 However, to do these, you need to:

 - Know who is involved.